MattIPv4/DNS-over-Discord/README.md

 ## dig command

-Once the bot is in your server, type `/dig` to being using the bot's main command -- performing DNS lookups.
+Once the bot is in your server, type `/dig` to begin using the bot's main command -- performing DNS lookups.
 This will provide a native interface within Discord that allows you to specify the domain to lookup, an optional DNS record type and an optional flag for a short result.

 Due to limitations in Discord, the `/dig` command can only offer 10 different DNS record types, and will default to 'A' records if none is specified.